The Eternal Feminine (Cézanne): Cézanne's depiction of women

 Throughout Cézanne's career, he returned to the subject of the female body.
 In some works, the woman is represented as the femme fatale.
 In works such as The Eternal Feminine and Modern Olympia, the woman can be seen as a temptress, drawing men away from their artistic and intellectual careers.

 Changes in Cézanne's personal life led to increased anxiety towards women.
 When he first used the femme fatale in his paintings in 1870, he also began sexual relations with a young, tall model known as Hortense Fiquet.
 This was probably one of his earliest sexual experiences, whose psychological effects he may have worked through in his paintings.
 According to one interpretation, Cézanne shows himself in The Eternal Feminine gazing upon the woman but overcoming the temptation of her physical beauty.

 As he aged, Cézanne focused less on the femme fatale.

 New techniques

 The painting has sometimes been described as the end of the Romantic and Baroque techniques of Cézanne's early career.
 The structure and rhythm of the painting are shaped via parallel brush strokes that converge towards the central nude figure, unifying the painting and imposing order.
 The Eternal Feminine was one of the first paintings in which Cézanne used these consecutive strokes, which became prevalent in his work in the following years.
 The technique inspired younger artists like Paul Signac and Gauguin.

 Provenance

-The painting was first purchased by Ambroise Vollard when it was shown in the Cézanne Exhibition in November of 1899.
+The painting was first purchased by Ambroise Vollard when it was shown in the Cézanne Exhibition in November 1899.
 The painting has been in the permanent collection of the J. Paul Getty Museum in Los Angeles since 1987.